 “You can’t manage what you can’t measure.”

-This classic quote from management guru Peter Drucker is equally applicable to the measurement challenge we face in information security.
+This classic quote from management guru Peter Drucker equally applies to the measurement challenge we face in information security.

 But first, let’s start with a definition that some might find helpful: